GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

       -- psql -U postgres
     ```

-1. (Optional) Use the following command to copy data files from your local folder to `$SONARQUBE_HOME/data` in the SonarQube Pod:
+1. Use the following command to copy data files from your local folder to `$SONARQUBE_HOME/data` in the SonarQube Pod:

     ```shell
     kubectl --namespace $NAMESPACE cp data $(kubectl -n$NAMESPACE get pod -oname | \